helgadenes/Nuclear_and_particle_physics_yachay/README.md

-# Nuclear and particle physics yacchay
+# Nuclear and particle physics Yachay

 Material for the Introduction to Nuclear and Particle Physics course at Yachay